ob1lan/FindingsManager/README.md

 Currently in DRAFT

 # TO DO

 - Dynamically validate the new finding ID doesn't already exist in the collection (and fuzz that form)
 - New page for Projects, showing a large horizontal card with details of the projects + numbers of findings, etc...
 - Review BFF recommendations on the findings controller (and continue with others)
+  - Expand on the Data Type Consistency point, particularly focusing on the use of references in MongoDB schemas with Mongoose
 - Switch to HTML emails with nodemailer instead of plain text
 - Ability to see how many findings per products & per projects (in table via modal +reporting button)
 - Ask for remediation/accepted/declined reason when changing status to any of these